MIT-Emerging-Talent/ET6-CDSP-starter/0_domain_study/README.md

 To explore our research question, we asked: *If Gen Z has grown up surrounded by violent media, how are they responding to it?* Are they becoming more numb, or more engaged?

+The statistics and reports cited below come from well-established institutions and provide a reliable basis for understanding Gen Z's behavior.

 We found several studies that show Gen Z is increasingly active in civic and political life: